adamant/adamant.language.reference/loops.md

 # Loops

 Adamant has three loop constructs.
 They are `loop`, `while` and `for`.
-As in Rust, all loops bodies must be block statements.
+All loops bodies must be block statements.

 ## `loop`